-Duncan Moody is the photographer.
-Linda is the multi-talented studio assistant, coach, and costumer at Sabela Images Photography.
+At Sabela Images Photography, Duncan Moody is the photographer, while Linda Moody is the studio assistant and multi-talented coach, costumer etc.

-I started the journey as a photographer with shaky snapshots from a Kodak Brownie camera in high school.
-Immediately after high school, I spent some time in military service followed by a few years at where I was introduced to black and white processing by a friend in the microbiology darkroom.
-Next came a makeshift darkroom of my own in my first apartment.
-Later, I joined the (CCJ), where I had the good fortune of meeting a fantastic community of mentors.
-In turn, I have tried to mentor other photographers while serving on committees of the East London Photographic Society (ELPS), , (PSSA) and the .
+Duncan started the journey as a photographer with shaky snapshots from a Kodak Brownie camera in high school.
+Immediately after high school, he spent some time in military service followed by a few years at where he was introduced to monochrome photography and processing by a friend in the microbiology darkroom.
+Next came a makeshift darkroom of my own in my tiny first apartment.
+Later, he joined the (CCJ), where he had the good fortune of meeting a fantastic community of mentors.
+In turn, Duncan has tried to mentor other photographers while serving on committees of the East London Photographic Society (ELPS), , (PSSA) and the in Winston-Salem.

-Since then, my interest in photography has morphed to the digital images that currently fill my portfolio.
-I’ve won prizes in competitions, been published in newspapers, magazines, and books, and met many wonderful friends.
-Photography is a part of my life.
-I love the thrill I get when everything comes together in a photograph that captures the unique beauty and grace of a fleeting moment.
-It still takes my breath away.
+In recent years his interest in photography has morphed to the digital images that currently fill his portfolio.
+Duncan has won prizes in photo competitions, been published in newspapers, magazines, and books, and met many wonderful friends.
+Photography is a part of his life.
+He loves the thrill when everything comes together in a photograph that captures the unique beauty and grace of a fleeting moment.
+It still takes his breath away.

-I attended in Grahamstown, a small college city.
-After graduating, I joined Duncan in Johannesburg.
-We married more than 40 years ago and had three children.
-Eventually, we moved to East London a coastal town in South Africa.
-There I pursued a career as a school teacher, while Duncan worked as in Information Technology.
-Through Duncan’s work, we moved to the USA in 1994, settled in Winston-Salem, and have lived in the Piedmont Triad ever since.
+Linda attended in Grahamstown, a small college city.
+After graduating, she joined Duncan in Johannesburg.
+They married more than 40 years ago and had three children.
+Eventually, they relocated to East London, a coastal town in South Africa.
+There Linda pursued a career as a school teacher, while Duncan worked in the field of Information Technology.
+Through Duncan’s work, they moved to the USA in 1994, settled in Winston-Salem, and have lived in the Piedmont Triad ever since.